Doñana

 About Doñana

 Doñana National Park, located in the provinces of Huelva, Seville, and Cádiz in southwestern Andalusia, Spain, is one of Europe's most important wetland ecosystems and a UNESCO World Heritage Site since 1994 (extended 2005).
-Covering approximately 54,252 hectares, with an additional 53,835-hectare buffer zone, the park protects the Guadalquivir River delta and its extraordinary mosaic of marshes (marismas), sand dunes, stone pine forests, and Mediterranean scrubland.
-Doñana is a critical wintering ground for millions of waterbirds from northern Europe and a vital stopover for migratory birds on the East Atlantic Flyway.
-It is the last refuge of the critically endangered Iberian lynx (Lynx pardinus) and the Spanish imperial eagle.
+[1] Covering approximately 54,252 hectares, with an additional buffer zone, the park protects the Guadalquivir River delta and its extraordinary mosaic of marshes (marismas), sand dunes, stone pine forests, and Mediterranean scrubland.
+Doñana is a critical wintering ground for hundreds of thousands of waterbirds from northern Europe and a vital stopover for migratory birds on the East Atlantic Flyway.
+It is a key refuge of the Iberian lynx (Lynx pardinus) and the Spanish imperial eagle (Aquila adalberti), both endemic to the Iberian Peninsula.
+[2]

 Wildlife Ecosystems

 Doñana is one of the world's ornithological wonders.
 Hundreds of thousands of waterbirds—including flamingos, white storks, spoonbills, herons, egrets, and dozens of duck species—inhabit or transit through the marshes seasonally.
-The Iberian lynx, the world's most endangered wild cat species, has its core population in Doñana—one of only two remaining populations.
+[1] The Iberian lynx (Lynx pardinus) has a key population in Doñana; the species has recovered from critically endangered status (fewer than 100 individuals in the early 2000s) to over 2,000 individuals range-wide by 2024, with Doñana serving as one of its core source populations.
 The Spanish imperial eagle (Aquila adalberti), endemic to Iberia, nests in the stone pine forests.
 Red deer, fallow deer, and wild boar are abundant ungulates.
 Mediterranean chameleons (Chamaeleo chamaeleon) reach their northernmost European range limit.
-The park supports the Egyptian mongoose and European otter.
+The park also supports the Egyptian mongoose and European otter.

 Flora Ecosystems